Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Introduction

-We consider models for thermal contact where the energy exchanges between several very large systems with indices $a$'s are realized through interactions with a system which has a finite number of configurations, namely which has discrete variables in finite number.
-The latter system is referred to as the ``spin system'' in the following.
-The spin system has an internal energy which is bounded, since its configuration space is finite.
-When each large part with index $a$ is described only at a macroscopic level, i.e. only by its energy $E_a$ , we have to resort to a statistical description, where the knowledge of the system is specified by the following datas : the energies of the large parts and the configuration $\C$ of the spin system.
-Such a set of datas defines what we call a mesoscopic configuration of the total system in the sequel.
+We consider models for thermal contact where the energy exchanges between several very large systems with indices $a$'s are realized through interactions with a system $\syst$ which has a finite number of configurations, namely which has discrete variables (also called degrees of freedom) in finite number, and whose configurations can changed only thanks to interactions with the large systems.
+More precisely, the domain ${\cal D}$ occupied by the so-called small system $\syst$ can be divided in several disjoint areas ${\cal D}_a$, such that the value of every degree of freedom of $\syst$ that sits inside ${\cal D}_a$ can change only thanks to an energy exchange with a macroscopic body ${\cal B}_a$.
+The small system has an internal energy which is bounded, since its configuration space is finite.
+When each large part with index $a$ is described only at a macroscopic level, i.e. only by its energy $E_a$, we have to resort to a statistical description, where the knowledge of the system is specified by the following data : the configuration $\C$ of the small system and the energies of the large parts.
+Such a set of data defines what we call a mesoscopic configuration of the total system in the sequel.
 Then the stochastic evolution is determined by transition rates between these mesoscopic configurations.
 The key points are the following.

+First we have to answer the question : which constraints must be obeyed by the choice for the transition rates ?
+Indeed, one cannot define a Hamiltonian dynamics for discrete variables.
+However, when the microscopic dynamics is deterministic, ergodic and conserves the global energy, then in a given energy level all ergodic microscopic dynamics have the same period, and the probability of a mesoscopic configuration $(\C,\{E_a\})$ calculated as a time average over a period of microscopic dynamics coincides with the microcanonical distribution.
+Moreover, the chosen interaction pattern entails that, during a period of microscopic dynamics, the number of deterministic jumps that occur from one mesoscopic configuration of the global system to another one is equal to the number of jumps in the opposite sense (subsection \ref{Ergodicity} and Appendix \ref{CoarseGrainedProperty}).